upbound/docs/content/providers/provider-terraform/migrate-provider-tf.md

 ## Next steps

 You created a resource with the Crossplane `provider-terraform`!
-For more information on advanced migration tactics, review this Upbound [sponsored webinar](https://www.youtube.com/watch?v=crM-zng8LfI) with the team behind the Crossplane `provider-terraform`.
+For more information on advanced migration tactics, watch this Upbound [sponsored webinar](https://www.youtube.com/watch?v=crM-zng8LfI) with the team behind the Crossplane `provider-terraform`.